LilliJane/Bomberman/README.md

 # Bomberman

-Second year school project involing the design and development of a game inspired by the famous arcade game Bomberman.
+Second year school project involving the design and development of a game inspired by the famous arcade game Bomberman.
 We used C++ with SDL2 and OpenGL for the 3D and C++ for the IA scripting.

 ## Contributors